||Course and stream title

 The master's degree in these resolutions is an advanced learning master's course, as defined by the Coursework Rule.

-This course is offered in collaboration with the following institutions:
+This course is offered in collaboration with other academic institutions (subject to change) in the Asia-Pacific:

 Available places will be offered to qualified applicants based on merit, according to the following admissions criteria.
 In exceptional circumstances the Dean may admit applicants without these qualifications but whose evidence of experience and achievement is deemed by the Dean to be equivalent.